0xAlessandro/n00bz/writeup.md

-I allow only numbers and special characters, surely you can't escape this jail! nc challs.n00bzunit3d.xyz 32281 In this challenge we were only given one remote host to connect to.
+> <h3>I allow only numbers and special characters, surely you can't escape this jail! nc challs.n00bzunit3d.xyz 32281</h3>

+In this challenge we were only given one remote host to connect to.